 Cats feel more secure in enclosed spaces so they tend to hide when they’re in pain or not feeling well.
 Some cats are naturally more social than others so just pay attention to any changes from what is normal for your cat (i.e. hiding in different places, hiding for longer periods of time, showing other symptoms, etc.).

 12. Change in Grooming Habits

 There are a variety of reasons why cats start grooming themselves too much or don’t groom themselves enough.
 Excessive grooming could be due to stress, fleas, an allergy, etc., and a lack of grooming could be due to obesity, arthritis, pain in their mouth, kidney disease, and more.

 13. Mobility Problems

-There are a wide range of problems that can accompany mobility issues such as stiffness, limping, etc. It could be due to an injury, or even arthritis (especially with older cats), but either way, you should get them examined by a vet to find the problem.
+There is a wide range of problems that can accompany mobility issues, such as stiffness, limping, etc. It could be due to an injury or even arthritis (especially with older cats), but either way, you should get them examined by a vet to find the problem.

 Lethargy is associated with many underlying disorders and should be examined by your veterinarian, especially if it lasts more than 24 hours.
 Signs to watch for are inactivity, drowsiness, weakness, and delayed responses.

 If your cat suddenly starts meowing more than usual, or if they sound different, they could be in pain, but it could also be a sign of hyperthyroidism.
 As with all changes, it’s best to call your vet so you can get to the root of the problem.